akowalew/cuda-imgproc/README.md

  - `MSVC` on Windows
  - `CUDA Runtime`, tested on version V9.1.85 (default available in Ubuntu 18.04)
  - `CMake`, at least 3.16
- - `Conan`, at least 1.10.1
+ - `Conan` if desired (recommended for Linux), at least 1.10.1
+ - `vcpkg` if desired (recommended for Windows), at least from 2020.01.17
- - `OpenCV` - for reading/writing images and for reference implementation of the algorithms - to be installed via Conan or globally in the system
+ - `OpenCV` - for reading/writing images and for reference implementation of the algorithms - to be installed via Conan, vcpkg or globally in the system
- - `Google Benchmark` - microbenchmarking library - to be installed via Conan or globally in the system
+ - `Google Benchmark` - microbenchmarking library - to be installed via Conan, vcpkg or globally in the system
- - `doctest` - unit testing library - to be installed via Conan
+ - `doctest` - unit testing library - to be installed via Conan, vcpkg or globally in the system
  - `cuda-samples` - handy utilities needed when developing for CUDA.
 Available via Git submodule

 OpenCV and CUDA runtime is desired to be installed on host system.
 Other libraries may be managed using Conan package manager.